You probably learned all five of those things separately.

 Whenever a calculation produces a result that is simpler than expected, it is a good practice to see if there is a simpler way of obtaining the same result.

 This method is easier and more elegant, but it is less powerful in the sense that it depends on the symmetry of the situation.
-In contrast, the 4-vector method would work even in less-symmetrical situations.
+In contrast, the spacetime vector method would work even in less-symmetrical situations.

-It is no accident that the angle θ1 in figure 24 is the same as the angle θ1 in figure 25.
+It is no accident that the angle θ1 in figure 20 is the same as the angle θ1 in figure 21.
 The two figures show the same physics, and differ only by a rotation of the reference frame.
-This fact – combined with the fact that the target particle’s energy in the CM frame was evenly split – tells us that the product particles’ energy in the lab frame is also evenly split: Each particle has 1m of rest energy and 1m of kinetic energy.
-The total energy for the four-particle bundle is 8m.
+The rotation that reduces the velocity of the target from θ1 to zero increases the velocity of the product cluster from zero to θ1.
+This fact – combined with the fact that θ1 corresponds to an even split – tells us that the product particles’ energy in the lab frame is also evenly split: Each particle has 1m of rest energy and 1m of kinetic energy.
+The total energy for the four-particle cluster is 8m.

 We have used the idea that each particle’s energy is determined by its mass and its rapidity, and the rapidity θ1 is the same in both figures.